AlfrescoPremierServices/hc-harvester/doc/user-permissions.md

 # SSH access to servers

-Depending on your server configuration, you can login to servers in different manners.
-For example, permissive setups will allow logging in as root, less permissive setups will allow login as a normal user and once logged in become root either using the `su` command and providing the root password, or using the sudo command providing no password...
+Depending on your server configuration, you can log in to servers in different manners.
+For example, a permissive infrastructure will allow logging in as root but a less permissive infrastructure will only allow to log in as a normal user and once logged in become root, either using the `su` command and providing the root password, or using the `sudo` command without providing a password...
 You got the point, there are a lot of possible combinations.

 hc-harvester tries to make it simpler for users to deal with those combinations by: